 Alternatively, you can focus on the card that is less than.
 Make a pile of the smaller numbered cards instead.

-Game for Two or More People
+Greater Than Less Than Games for Two or More People

 Divide the deck of cards between all the players.
 Have each player turn over the top card of their pile.
 The person with the largest number keeps their card and the rest of the players discard their cards.
 Keep going until the piles are depleted.
 Whoever has the most cards at the end is the winner.